I’m an investigative reporter for The Arizona Republic.

-I came here from the USA Today Network in New Jersey, a family of Gannett daily newspapers including the Asbury Park Press and The Record (Bergen County).
+I came to Phoenix from the USA Today Network in New Jersey, a family of Gannett daily newspapers including the Asbury Park Press and The Record (Bergen County).
 In 2020, I partnered with ProPublica as part of their Local Reporting Network.
 We showed how New Jersey cops avoid accountability and profit from police unions, including more than $400,000 in unlawful sick time payments.